hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-indicator-intro.md

 ### Scope and usage
 KLGatewayChildrenIndicator is an abstract profile (i.e. cannot be instantiated).
-All mandatory observations/evaluations from the children’s standard, where a whole area of concern is evaluated using a two-, three- or four-point scale of no problems, potential concern and concerns respectively, inherits from this abstract profile.
+Indicators are characterized from the children’s standard, where a whole area of concern is evaluated using a two-, three- or four-point scale of no problems, potential concern and concerns respectively.
+A number of mandatory observations/evaluations inherits from this abstract profile.
 The profiles are:

 * Social interaction (Same profile for small children and school children)
 * Parent-child relationship (Only small children)